Trolling a Fly!?!?

-I haven't trolled with a fly rod a whole heck of a lot in my life, but I have experienced some good success while doing it—as the old school picture above shows.
-It's also something I've dabbled in for quite a long time.
-Some may argue that trolling with a fly rod isn't "real" fly fishing and may totally dismiss the idea.
-I can understand their disapproval, but if I'm trolling with a standard fly outfit and have a legit fly tied onto the end, it's still fly fishing to me.
+I haven't trolled with a fly rod a whole heck of a lot in my life, but I have experienced some good success while doing it.
+Some may argue that trolling with a fly rod isn't "real" fly fishing and would totally dismiss the idea.
+I can understand their disapproval, but who really cares?
 Sure, it takes less skill since the casting and line management has been mostly taken out of the equation, but hey, if it catches fish then it's all good to me!

 For best success, I prefer to troll with some type of sinking line.

 Trolling is pretty simplistic overall, but there's a few little tricks I employ that I believe help me catch a few more fish.
 First off, I typically like to troll my fly very far back behind whatever craft I'm in while keeping the rod tip low.
 There's two reasons for this: it allows for more of a sinking line's body to go below the surface, and it puts the fly far away from the noise and presence of the vessel.
 Perhaps it's overkill, but I often like to troll so far back that only a few wraps of fly line remain on the reel.
-I prefer not to troll with the entire fly line in the water.
-I don't want to be holding the backing as it can burn or cut my skin when the strike and initial run happens.
-With so much line out, though, I make sure the reel has ample backing capacity if I'm targeting big, strong fish.
+That way, if I'm holding the line with a finger or my other hand I won't run the risk of the backing slicking into me when a fish strikes.

 Whether trolling by float tube or boat, speed and direction changes can often trigger bites.